iSci-3A12/scientific-programming/lesson5.md

 ## 1. Setup
 1. Make sure your **Working Directory** is set to ```/ > MATLAB Drive > iSci3A12-SciProgramming```.
 This is where we will run our scripts and analyses.
 1. In MATLAB, open the file ```plot_station_data.m```.
-This function has been partly completed for you.
+This function has been partially completed for you.
 Your tasks are described below:

 ## 2. Your tasks
 In the last lesson, you created a script that processes and plots station data for a single station using a set reference period to calculate anomalies (i.e. 1951-1980). ***But what if you wanted to do the same analysis for other sites?
 For all sites?
 What if you wanted to change the reference period and run it again?*** This is where creating a function (where those preferences can be entered as inputs) becomes valuable.